What Can A Mental Health Counselor Help You With?

 Substance use disorders

-Individuals may also opt to seek counseling due to substance use concerns.
+Individuals can also opt to seek counseling due to substance use concerns.
 Signs of a substance use disorder include preoccupation with substance use, frequent cravings, overuse, and the inability to stop using despite the negative impact on one’s life.

 Relationship counseling

-A counselor may guide you through a stressful life transition or process difficult emotions.
+A mental health counselor may guide you through a stressful life transition or process difficult emotions.
 No matter what unique challenges or stressors you may be facing, a counselor is able to meet you where you are and move you towards whatever goals you would like to work on.

 Getty/AnnaStills